 Monday, Wednesday and Friday 7:00 am to 9:00 am

-Frederick County Health Department is providing on-site "pop-up" community testing in addition to the existing testing locations around the county.
-These community testing sites are designed to target vulnerable and minority communities who may be more at-risk for being infected by COVID-19 and who may experience barriers to testing, as well as provide support to community and faith-based organizations.
+Frederick County Health Department is providing on-site "pop-up" community diagnostic testing in addition to the existing testing locations around the county.
+These community testing sites are designed to target vulnerable and minority communities who may be more at-risk for being infected by COVID-19 and who may experience barriers to testing, and provide support to community and faith-based organizations.

 If you are interested in hosting a testing clinic for your community group, please email to email@example.com with the following information: